tumtutor/BasicWebApp-Railway/README.md

 ### 3. Building the Docker image

 Note: in this guide, we will be using 0.0.1 as our tag, this will simplify the process, but in a real world scenario, you can use any tag you like.
 - Create a new Docker repository in Docker Hub.
 You can name it whatever you like, just make sure to remember the name (you will need it later) and make the repository public.
-In our example, we will call it `anontutor/basic-web-app`.
+In our example, we will call it `anontutor/basic-web-app`
 - Make sure that you are logged into your Docker account by running `docker login`.
 - If you are using Mac/Linux: edit the `build.sh` file according to the instructions in the file.
 - If you are using Windows: edit the `build.bat` file according to the instructions in the file.
 - Run the script to build the Docker image.
 You can do this by running `./build.sh` (Mac/Linux) or `build.bat` (Windows).
-Note: you can safely ignore the line containing `ERROR: context builder cannot be removed, run \`docker context rm default\` to remove this content`
+Note: you can safely ignore the line containing ```ERROR: context builder cannot be removed, run `docker context rm default` to remove this content```
 - If the build is successful, you should see the image in your Docker Hub repository, at [https://hub.docker.com/repository/docker/your-username/basic-web-app](https://hub.docker.com/repository/docker/your-username/basic-web-app).
 In our example, it is at [https://hub.docker.com/repository/docker/anontutor/basic-web-app](https://hub.docker.com/repository/docker/anontutor/basic-web-app).

 ### 4. Deploying to Render
 - Create a new Web Service at [https://dashboard.render.com/](https://dashboard.render.com/) and choose `Deploy an existing image from a registry`
 - The image url should have the following format: `your-username/basic-web-app:0.0.1`.
-In our example, it is `anontutor/basic-web-app:0.0.1`.
+In our example, it is `anontutor/basic-web-app:0.0.1`
 - Give your Web Service a name, for example `basic-web-app` and for the region select `Frankfurt`
 - Wait for the deployment to finish and you are done!
 - You can now access your app at the URL provided to you by Render, which you should be able to see in the top left corner of the page.